appbaseio/reactivesearch-api/README.md

     go run main.go --log=info --env=config/manual-http-jwt.env
 ```

+Arc also exposes an API endpoint to set the key at runtime, so this need not be set initially.

 #### Run Tests

-Currently, tests are WIP and implemented for auth, permissions and users modules.
+Currently, tests are implemented for auth, permissions, users and billing modules.
 You can run tests using:

     go test ./...

 ### Implementation

 The functionality in Arc can extended via plugins.
-An Arc plugin can be considered as a service in itself; it can have its
-own set of routes that it handles (keeping in mind it doesn't overlap with existing routes of other plugins), its own chain of
-middleware and more importantly its own database it intends to interact with (in our case it is Elasticsearch).
-For example, one
-can easily have multiple plugins providing specific services that interact with more than one database.
+An Arc plugin can be considered as a service in itself; it can have its own set of routes that it handles (keeping in mind it doesn't overlap with existing routes of other plugins), its own chain of middleware and more importantly its own database it intends to interact with (in our case it is Elasticsearch).
+For example, one can easily have multiple plugins providing specific services that interact with more than one database.
 The plugin is responsible for its own request lifecycle in this case.

 However, it is not necessary for a plugin to define a set of routes for a service.
-A plugin can easily be a middleware
-that can be used by other plugins with no new defined routes whatsoever.
-A middleware can either interact with a database or
-not is an implementation choice, but the important point here is that a plugin can be used by other plugins as long as it
-doesn't end up being a cyclic dependency.
+A plugin can easily be a middleware that can be used by other plugins with no new defined routes whatsoever.
+A middleware can either interact with a database or not is an implementation choice, but the important point here is that a plugin can be used by other plugins as long as it doesn't end up being a cyclic dependency.

 Each plugin is structured in a particular way for brevity.
 Refer to the plugin [docs](https://github.com/appbaseio/arc/blob/master/docs/plugins.md) which describes a basic plugin implementation.

 ### Abstractions

-Since every request made to Elasticsearch hits Arc first, it becomes beneficial to provide a set of abstractions that allows
-the client to define control over the Elasticsearch RESTful API and Arc's functionality.
+Since every request made to Elasticsearch hits Arc first, it becomes beneficial to provide a set of abstractions that allows the client to define control over the Elasticsearch RESTful API and Arc's functionality.
 Arc provides several essential abstractions that are required in order to interact with Elasticsearch and Arc itself.

 ## Available Plugins